 was told to beware of the jack-o'-lanterns or hollowed out pumpkins with sharp

 teeth and an eerie glow.
 They were watching you.

 The day after Halloween, All Saints' Day, went to the other extreme in its

 activities and rituals.
 It was time to repent for the mischief and trickery one

 caused and to remember the holy people who came before you.

 Last Halloween I saw a child say, "Mommy, look!
-A circle of ghosts in Halloween costumes!"
+A circle of witches are just

 "Over there!
 A giant spider web!
 Wow!"
 Children yell out.

 Or they say, "Look, they've got a graveyard in their yard!"